 How it works

-Vectrosity integrates with the GUI system in Unity 4.6 and later, as either a 2D overlay or as 3D lines drawn in the scene.
+Vectrosity integrates with the GUI system introduced in Unity 4.6, as either a 2D overlay or as 3D lines drawn in the scene.
 Once the lines are drawn, they only have to be updated when needed, which makes them very fast.

 To make a simple line, just call the VectorLine.SetLine function with a color and at least two points: